CastielWong/Laboratory/DevOps/Kubernetes/README.md

 ### Deployment
 - provides declarative updates to Pods and ReplicaSets
 - allows for seamless application updates and `rollbacks` through `rollouts` and `rollbacks`, and it directly manages its ReplicaSets for application scaling
+- abstraction over Pods
+- database can't be replicated by Deployment since it's stateful, which should be handled by StatefulSet
+- Deployment for stateLESS apps; while StatefulSet for stateFUL apps or databases

 ### Namespace
 - names of the resources/objects created inside a Namespace are unique, but not across Namespaces in the cluster